 - Verify you have read and understand the Reeves Law Group Law School Scholarship requirements

-- Submit a readable copy of your entry (only one entry per law student is allowed).
+- Submit a readable copy of your entry (only one entry per law student is permitted).

 - Submit a clear headshot no smaller than 300 pixels (width) of yourself.
 The image file must be in the following format .PNG or .JPG.

-Your application must be emailed no later than the December 15, 2015 deadline.
-Applications received after the deadline will not be considered
+Your application must be emailed no later than the December 15, 2017 deadline.
+Applications received after the deadline will not be considered.

-The winner will be notified by phone, email and/or mail after the judging has been completed.
+The winner will be notified by phone, email and/or U.S. mail after the judging has been completed.

-The $2,500 award will be paid to the winner by January 15, 2016.
+The winner will be selected by January 15.
 Students must provide proof of enrollment prior to disbursement of the award.